The Collaborative Market Data Network -

 • Auctioned issues are also eligible.

 • Sole-led takedowns are eligible for league table credit.
-Some league tables may express that Self-led transactions are excluded.
+League Tables may express that Self-led transactions are excluded.

 • Cancelled or postponed issues are not eligible.